divvun/libdivvun/README.md

 keep replacements separate (to avoid silly combinations of suggestions).

+Another use for the `co&errtag` is to have a way to relate corrected `SUGGEST` readings within complex errors, without the correct reading being matched by sets which look for error tags.
+For example, say that you have a `LIST Errors = &missing &typo …;` and a rule which looks for an error-tagged pronoun to the left `(-1 Pron + Errors)`.
+Now earlier in the grammar checker rules you may have added a new suggestion cohort with a reading `Pron SUGGEST` – if you gave that reading the tag `&missing` to relate it to the central word, the context `(-1 Pron + Errors)` would match, which is probably not what you want.
+But if you instead give the suggestion the tag `co&missing`, then you can rely on tags like `&missing` being only on actual mistakes in the input.

 When we have a `DELETE` relation from a reading with an `&errtag` and there are be multiple source-cohort error tags, the deletion target needs to have a `co&errtag`, so that we only delete in the replacement